asarup/docsearch/lab-report-3.md

 Community Legal Center is the first joint office project of public become one of the major supporters of the project.
 ```
-Using `-w` here eliminated the extra line that matched the word `projected` to the keyword `project`, thus returning 3 lines instead of 4.
+Using `-w` here eliminated the extra line that matched the word "projected" to the keyword "project", thus returning 3 lines instead of 4.

 ## Using `-n`